Adrian-Gatu/Azure-Cloud-SOC-Honeynet/README.md

 The hardening measures and security controls implemented include:

---Network Security Groups (NSG’s): All inbound and outbound traffic was blocked with the exception of my admin workstation Public IP Address ensuring that only trusted traffic is allowed to access the virtual machines.
+-Network Security Groups (NSG’s): All inbound and outbound traffic was blocked with the exception of my admin workstation Public IP Address ensuring that only trusted traffic is allowed to access the virtual machines.
---Firewalls: The built-in firewalls were configured to protect resources and restrict access from unauthorized connections minimizing the attack surface.
+-Firewalls: The built-in firewalls were configured to protect resources and restrict access from unauthorized connections minimizing the attack surface.
---An up-to-date antivirus scan was conducted, and processes were closely monitored for any unauthorized activity.
+-An up-to-date antivirus scan was conducted, and processes were closely monitored for any unauthorized activity.
---Private Endpoints: The Public Endpoints were replaced with Private Endpoints ensuring that access is limited and the sensitive resources such as databases are protected.
+-Private Endpoints: The Public Endpoints were replaced with Private Endpoints ensuring that access is limited and the sensitive resources such as databases are protected.
---Azure Password reset: The affected Azure Account user had their password reset.
+-Azure Password reset: The affected Azure Account user had their password reset.
---MFA: Multi factor authentication was implemented for all Azure accounts to protect against brute force attempts.
+-MFA: Multi factor authentication was implemented for all Azure accounts to protect against brute force attempts.
---Regenerated the compromised Key Vault Secrets
+-Regenerated the compromised Key Vault Secrets